juliogarciape/crypi/README.md

 ## Documentation :book:

-### Caesar Cipher:
+### > Caesar Cipher:

-The Caesar cipher is a substitution cipher used in cryptography that shifts the alphabet by a fixed number of positions.
+The Caesar Cipher is a substitution cipher used in cryptography that shifts the alphabet by a fixed number of positions.
 It is one of the simplest and most widely known encryption techniques.

 #### caesarCipher (text: string, shift: number = 3): string